Chapter in this post:

 Update, December 5, 2017: Another year is over and winter 2017/2018 is just around the corner!
 So that you can get through Christmas and the New Year safely and with warm hands, I have revised the article about the best USB battery pocket warmers for the winter.
 Below you will find a correspondingly updated overview of the hand warmer with power bank function.
 All other parts of the text are from the 2014 article and the corresponding updates from 2015 and 2016;)

 Update, December 9, 2016: I have read the USB battery pocket warmer thrown from the list that are no longer available on Amazon.
 For this I have added current models for winter 2016/2017.
 Of course are too Hand warmer with power bank function included;)

-You already know that I'm on lists with the "best" products.
-They are simply the products in a category that I think are particularly recommendable.
-The judgment is not based on a comprehensive test, but on the many opinions and reviews from other people that I was able to find on the Internet about the products.
-This "test" on cordless pocket warmers came about because a colleague and I recently had to do an assignment with the flying drone.
-It was below 0 ° C and if you then mainly stand for an hour in the wind and have to operate two aluminum control sticks with your fingers, you get really cold fingers and hands.
+You already know that I am on lists with the "best" products.
+They are simply the products in a category that I consider particularly recommendable.
+However, the judgment is not based on an extensive test, but on the many opinions and reviews from other people that I was able to find on the Internet about the products.
+This "test" on battery pocket warmers came about because I recently had to do an assignment with a colleague with the flying drone.
+It was below 0°C and if you then stand for an hour in the wind and have to operate two aluminum control sticks with your fingers, then you get really cold fingers and hands.